trevorsharp/youtubecast-videoserver/README.md

       - CLEANUP_INTERVAL=1
 ```

 1. Create a file named `docker-compose.yml` with the contents above.
-2. Point the volume for `/container` to the folder where you want your video files to be stored.
+2. Point the volume for `/content` to the folder where you want your video files to be stored.
+3. Add the maximum quality to download based on video height (`2160`, `1440`, `1080`, `720`, `480`, or `360`)
-3. Add in your settings for maximum quality (`1080`, `1440`, or `2160`), number of videos to download per feed (at least 1), and interval for how frequently to cleanup old video files (in days).
+4. Add the minimum number of videos to keep downloaded per feed (at least 1)
+5. Add the interval for how frequently to cleanup old video files (in days / at least 1)